pism/pism.github.io/old/news/2015-09-13-allfossilfuels_0915.md

 currently-attainable fossil fuel resources are converted to atmospheric greenhouse gases, what happens to the Antarctic Ice Sheet?

-This paper\'s model-based answer is that serious destruction of the ice sheet occurs in the first millenium, at about 3 m sea level rise per century.
+This paper's model-based answer is that serious destruction of the ice sheet occurs in the first millenium, at about 3 m sea level rise per century.
 Such a large mass loss rate tails off in the two following millenia.
 The large losses come from a combination of marine-ice-sheet